Jethet/project-boundlessbooks/README.md

 In the next stage of building the BoundlessBooks app, the goal is to add functionality:

+* the user can search for a book and view the results on the screen
-* the user can search for books and view the results on the screen
+* the user can search for an author and view the results on the screen
 * the user can create an account
 * the user can create a profile
 * the user can log in and log out